-Claim: A federal court upheld a ruling that school officials acted correctly in requiring students to remove clothing featuring U.S. flag designs on Cinco de Mayo.
+A federal court upheld a ruling that school officials acted correctly in requiring students to remove clothing featuring U.S. flag designs on Cinco de Mayo.
+See Example(s)

-Origins: In May of 2009, a Cinco de Mayo event at Live Oak High School (a school with a history of violence and gang issues) in Morgan Hill, California, sparked a clash between white students and students of Mexican descent; and the following year five non-Mexican Live Oak students chose to attend school on Cinco de Mayo wearing T-shirts and bandanas bearing representations of the U.S. flag.
+In May of 2009, a Cinco de Mayo event at Live Oak High School (a school with a history of violence and gang issues) in Morgan Hill, California, sparked a clash between white students and students of Mexican descent; and the following year five non-Mexican Live Oak students chose to attend school on Cinco de Mayo wearing T-shirts and bandanas bearing representations of the U.S. flag.

 School officials, concerned that the five students’ U.S. flag garb would provoke hostilities and fights with Mexican-American students, directed those students to change their clothing (by removing their bandanas and turning their shirts inside-out) or go home, as outlined in court documents:

 This case arose out of the events of May 5, 2010, Cinco de Mayo, at Live Oak High School (“Live Oak” or “the School”), part of the Morgan Hill Unified School District in Northern California.
 The Cinco de Mayo celebration was presented in the “spirit of cultural appreciation.”
 It was described as honoring “the pride and community strength of the Mexican people who settled this valley and who continue to work here.”
 The school likened it to St. Patrick’s Day or Oktoberfest.
 The material facts are not in dispute.Live Oak had a history of violence among students, some gang-related and some drawn along racial lines.
 In the six years that Nick Boden served as principal, he observed at least thirty fights on campus, both between gangs and between Caucasian and Hispanic students.
 A police officer is stationed on campus every day to ensure safety on school grounds.